humanumbrella/bitcoin-chksm/README.md

 ##### onetime
 1. Vanity mine a from-address (or multiple to form a multisig version)
 2. Send >=1000 Satoshi to this address from any address.

+Inside `code/vanitygen` you can use vanitygen or oclvanitygen with specified parameters to generate your own dev vanity address(es).

 ##### normal
 1. Compute a 256-bit shasum for your package chksm.py (run `shasum 256 filename`)